Christian Guttmann

-Christian Guttmann is an entrepreneur in Artificial Intelligence, Machine Learning and Data Science.
-He has three citizenships.
-He is currently the vice president, global head of Artificial Intelligence and Chief Artificial Intelligence and Data officer at Tietoevry.
-At Tietoevry, he is responsible for strategy and execution of Artificial Intelligence Innovation and Business.
-He is an adjunct associate professor at the University of New South Wales, Australia and Adjunct researcher at the Karolinska Institute, Sweden.
-Guttmann has edited and authored 7 books, over 50 publications and 4 patents in the field of Artificial Intelligence.
-He is a keynote speaker at international events, including the International Council for Information Technology (ICA) in Government Administration and CeBIT and is cited by MIT Sloan Management review and Bloomberg.
+Christian Guttmann is an entrepreneur, business executive and scientist in Artificial Intelligence, Multi-Agent Systems, and Quantum AI.
+He is a German, Swedish and Australian citizen.
+He has been the vice president in Engineering and Artificial Intelligence at Pegasystems responsible for the development of AI Agent Systems, Large Language Models and Generative AI.
+He is an adjunct associate professor at the University of New South Wales, Australia and Adjunct senior researcher at the Karolinska Institute, Sweden.
+Guttmann has edited and authored 7 books, several publications and patents in the field of Artificial Intelligence.
+He is a keynote speaker at international events, including CeBIT and is cited by MIT Sloan Management review and Wall Street Journal.

 Biography

-Christian Guttmann grew up in Germany and Australia, and spent much of his life in Sweden, where he studied Artificial Intelligence and Psychology in the late 90s.
+Christian Guttmann grew up in Germany and Australia, and spent much of his life in Sweden, where he studied Artificial Intelligence, Quantum technology and Psychology in the late 90s.
 He moved back to Australia around the millennium, completed his PhD in Distributed Artificial Intelligence and after an extended period in Melbourne and Sydney in Australia, he moved again to Sweden in 2014.

-Guttmann has dedicated his career and life's work to the advancement of Artificial Intelligence and Machine Learning.
-In 2019, he was named Top 100 AI global leader in Artificial Intelligence among global AI leaders, such as Andrew Ng.
-He has worked scientifically, entrepreneurially, and industrially in AI for over 25 years, starting with completed PhD and master's degrees in Psychology and Artificial Intelligence at leading Swedish, Australian and German universities (Monash University, Stockholm University, Royal Institute of Technology, Melbourne University and Paderborn University).
+In 2019, the research firm Deep Knowledge Analytics included Guttmann in its report Top 100 AI Leaders".
+He has worked scientifically, entrepreneurially, and industrially in AI for over 25 years, starting with PhD, scientific degrees in Artificial Intelligence and Psychology at Australian, Swedish and German universities (Monash University, Stockholm University, Royal Institute of Technology and Paderborn University).
 His PhD research focused on Artificial Intelligence and Multi-Agent Systems, e.g. how artificial agents make optimal decisions together, and was nominated for the Australasian Dissertation Award.

-In Artificial Intelligence, he is a social influencer on Artificial Intelligence in Social Media with over 50000 followers combined on Linkedin and Twitter.
-Among his peers in the area of Artificial Intelligence and Machine Learning, he has the highest number of followers across the Northern European countries.